renaissance-publishing/renaissance/content/chapters/21-races.md

         constructed by Dwarves and Kobolds.
-      - Ash Elven culture is open, egalitarian and libertine; guests are welcome and well-treated, and they tend to get along well with their neighbors—especially dwarves and kobolds.
+      - Ash Elven culture is open, egalitarian and libertine; guests are welcome and well-treated, and they tend to get along well with their neighbors — especially dwarves and kobolds.
       - They are particularly known for the joyous celebrations that mark their holidays, in which their cities are brightly decorated and travelers and neighbors are welcome.